ShaunCurtis/Blazr.OneWayStreet/readme.md

 # One Way Street

-One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation] pattern.
+*OneWayStreet* is data pipeline loosely based on the CQS [Command/Query Separation] pattern.
 This article provides an introduction and demonstrates it's usage using XUnit tests.

 It's available as a Nuget Package - [Blazr.OneWayStreet](https://www.nuget.org/packages/Blazr.OneWayStreet).